-10(i): The construction of facilities or infrastructure for the transmission and distribution of electricity, outside urban areas or industrial complexes with a capacity of more than 33 but less than 275 kilovolts.
+Detailed description of listed activities associated with the project GNR No. 983, Item 11: The The applicant, Eskom, is proposing to erect a development of facilities or 132kV power line connection for the infrastructure for the transmission and distribution of electricity (i) Outside urban areas or on industrial complexes with a capacity of more than 33 but less than 275 kilovolts. transmission and/or distribution of electricity.